jzhao0802/PA_UK/README.md

     * Logistic regression with elastic net and lasso
     * Decision trees
     * Random forest
-    * SVM with radial kernel - in dev
+    * SVM with radial and polynomial kernel
+    * XGboost

 ## Module structure